microsoft/vscode-docs/docs/extensions/themes-snippets-colorizers.md

 ContentId: 448E9027-3AD0-420D-9A58-D428D1B1067D
 PageTitle: Add Themes, Snippets and Colorizers to Visual Studio Code
 DateApproved: 3/1/2017
 MetaDescription: How to add themes, snippets and colorization and bracket matching to Visual Studio Code.
 TextMate .tmLanguage files are supported.
 ---
-# Themes, Snippets and Colizers
+# Themes, Snippets and Colorizers

-TBD
+Custom themes, snippets and language syntax colorizers bring an editor to life.
+There are lots of existing TextMate customization files available and VS Code lets you easily package and reuse these.
+You can directly use `.tmTheme`, `.tmSnippets`, and `.tmLanguage` files in your extensions and share them in the extension [Marketplace](https://marketplace.visualstudio.com/VSCode).
+This topic describes how to reuse TextMate files as well as create and share your own themes, snippets and colorizers.

 ## Adding a new Theme